 5 Ways Your Brand Can Be A True Ally this Pride Month

 Ahh, Pride Month.
 From the first of June through the 30th, the LGBTQIA+ community and our allies convene to celebrate the many accomplishments and strides made by those who came before us in the past 50-odd years.
-And in the last five years alone, brands have latched onto us — for better and for worse.
+And in the last five years alone, brands have latched onto us, for better or worse.

-While Pride Month should be about community, recognition, and honoring the millions of people who left us all too soon, it’s unfortunately become a money-making machine for many organizations that tend to drop off the face of the earth when July 1 rolls around.
+While Pride Month 2025 should be about community, recognition, and honoring the millions who left us all too soon, it’s unfortunately become a money-making machine for many organizations that tend to drop off the face of the earth when July 1 rolls around.

-Here are five considerations to help your brand avoid the performative pandering and be a true ally to the LGBTQIA+ community — all Pride Month and beyond.
+Here are five considerations to help your brand avoid the performative pandering and be a faithful ally to the LGBTQIA+ community, all Pride Month and beyond.

 This is your starting point and the bare minimum when considering how to approach Pride Month from a business and marketing perspective.